beego/beedoc/en-US/mvc/controller/logs.md

 ## Basic usage

-In our beego application we log as below:
+In our Beego application we log as below:

 	beego.Trace("this is trace")
 	beego.Debug("this is debug")